Adrilaw/MedusaPhisher/README.md

 Host phishing pages using localhost.run for easy access.
 Customizable phishing page creation for a tailored approach.
 Catch credentials entered into phishing pages for analysis.
+The generated phishing link will be displayed, along with its QR code for easy access.

 # Dependencies
 PHP: Required for hosting the phishing pages locally.